811: parts: the clonus horror

 [Sung, to “The Duckworth Chant (Sound Off).”]
 I don’t know what you’ve been told, but new Adorn can really hold.

 “The Duckworth Chant (Sound Off)” is a marching cadence used in branches of the United States armed forces.
-A 1944 credit merits it to a Private Willie Duckworth, an African-American soldier serving in World War II.
+A 1944 credit merits it to a Private Willie Duckworth, a Black soldier serving in World War II.
 Adorn hairspray was a brand of aerosol hairspray popular during the 1970s.

 Parts is parts.